 Minimization of personal data in Jira

-One of the working practices advised to ensure GDPR compliance is to practice the minimization of data.
+One of the working practices advised ensuring GDPR compliance is to practice the minimization of data.

 In order to do this, you will first have to locate all the personal information that your business holds in a single, central data store (for example in a CRM).
 And then minimize the degree to which this is replicated elsewhere.

-This makes it relatively easy to find information, to establish what you have and, if need be, to remove it.
+This makes it relatively easy to find information, establish what you have, and, if need be, remove it.